 Dr. Shockley earned a bachelor's degree in business and economics from the University of Hawai'i; a master's degree in business administration from the University of Southern California; and a Ph.D. in philosophy-business from Oxford University in England.

 Please join me in welcoming Dr. Marylou Shockley to her new role at CSUMB.

 Katherine A. Kantardjieff, PhD

 California State University, Monterey Bay

-Dr. Kamath is the Founding Dean of the College of Business, serving in that role from 2013 through July 2, 2021.
-He has more than 35 years of experience in international education, international development and management, sustainable enterprise formation, global business consulting and university teaching.
+Dr. Kamath is the Founding Dean of the College of Business, serving from 2013 through July 2, 2021.
+He has more than 35 years of experience in international education, international development and management, sustainable enterprise formation, global business consulting, and university teaching.